xdmushui/partner-center-sdk/develop/get-a-list-of-products-by-customer.md

 #### Request example

 Request for a list of Azure usage-based products available to a given customer.
-Products for both Microsoft Azure (MS-AZR-0145P) and Azure plan subscription resources will be returned for customers in public cloud:
+Products for both Microsoft Azure (MS-AZR-0145P) and Azure plans will be returned for customers in public cloud:

 ```http
 GET https://api.partnercenter.microsoft.com/v1/customers/65543400-f8b0-4783-8530-6d35ab8c6801/products?targetView=Azure HTTP/1.1